byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-filepath | Contains path to the file this function will navigate to in the Manage Files view
+filepath: String | Contains path to the file this function will navigate to in the Manage Files view

 Returns nothing; navigates to location where file is stored.